zenomeplatform/storage-presentation/english.md

     PERSON  ||--o{ REPORT : ordered
 ```

-> Metadata also includes information like the date or place of taking a DNA sample, the sequencer used and so on.
+> Metadata also includes information like the date or place of taking a DNA sample, the sequencer used, and so on.
 If there is a suspicion that the device is malfunctioning, producing incorrect genetic data, it's possible to quickly list all affected entities in the system and take the necessary actions.

 ### Making use of Zenome Storage System for controlled disclosure of genetic data